Link Lab Partners with the Center for Civic Innovation to Support Citizen Innovatorsabook@virginia.edu

 UVA, through the Office of the Provost, is the only Virginia university that is a founding partner of the Public Interest Technology University Network, which announced its inaugural cohort of grantees in 2019.
 Goodall’s $44,000 grant is one of two awards UVA received from the network in 2020.

-“When we announced the creation of the University Network, I was thrilled to work with these wonderful institutions of higher education to advance and expand the field of public interest technology towards a more just technological future,” said Darren Walker, president of the Ford Foundation.
+“When we announced the creation of the University Network, I was thrilled to work with these wonderful institutions of higher education to advance and expand the field of public interest technology towards a more just technological future,” said Darren Walker, president of the Ford Foundation in a press release.
 “The projects supported through this most recent round of awards demonstrate just how innovative and driven the faculty, staff, and students within the University Network are in their commitment to ensuring technology is a force for public good.”

 This award highlights a long-standing strength at UVA for multidisciplinary research aimed at creating 21st century technologies that broadly benefit society.